-In both cases we typically have, not the whole population, but a sample.
+For both source and target we typically have, not the whole population, but a sample.
 Most classical statistical theory, and most use of models in data mining, assumes that samples, both from the source population and from the target population, are drawn according to simple random sampling.
-For observational data, this may be unrealistic.
-[There can also be complex sampling designs where randomization is used, but according to more complex schemes.]
+For observational data, this may be unrealistic.4